-Kayla Gostnell, the new director of tourism and sales for the city’s Convention and Visitors Bureau, calls Marble Falls the “hidden gem of Texas.”
+Kayla Gostnell, the new director of tourism and sales for the Marble Falls/Lake LBJ Chamber of Commerce and Convention and Visitors Bureau, stands near her office in the Visitor Center on Second Street.
+Staff photo by Alecia Ormsby

 “So many things to see and do!” said Gostnell, who was hired in August for the new position.